tier4/arm-dev-summit-2020/README.md

 In this tutorial, we will run through some basic and then some more advanced features of Autoware, the first all-in-one open source autonomous driving system.

 # Exercises
+- Exercise 0: Introduction (or how we're doing to be doing things)
-- Exercise 1: Development Environment
+- Exercise 1: Setting up your Autoware test environment
 - Exercise 2: Running Autoware and replaying recorded sensor data
 - Exercise 3: Object detection and sensor fusion
 - Exercise 4: Traffic Light Recognition